Tŷ Pawb: History

+The site previously was home to a house known as Tŷ Meredith, which behind it (where the modern performance areas stand) was a bank opened in c.
+1785, later becoming the Wrexham & North Wales Bank, until it collapsed in 1849.
+Nearby there were also narrow lanes and by 1833 a coach works.
+The site was later home to the Wrexham Corn Mills, established here in the 1890s and comprising a complex of brick warehouses, later converted into offices and wholesale premises.
+It was knocked down in 1990 for the People's Market development.

 People's Market

 The People's Market was built in 1992 as part of a redevelopment of Wrexham, and was the newest of the pre-existing indoor markets in Wrexham, alongside the Butcher's and General Markets.
-The site was originally home to Wrexham's Vegetable Market established in 1898, but the former building with a mock-Tudor façade was demolished in 1990 to make way for the later structure.
+The market replaced Wrexham's Vegetable Market established in 1898.
 The naming of the market as the "People's Market" was criticised as the term was linked to communism.
+A local rumour is that it was coined for a visiting Chinese delegation.
 It had roughly 30 stalls including clothing, makeup, furniture, book and carpet stalls.
 A multi-storey car park was constructed in the building's upper four floors, whereas the market occupied one floor at ground level.
 The layout was said to represent the trends toward car-accessible shopping at the time.
 The building, alongside the neighbouring Henblas Square development, was built in a "severely diluted" commercial postmodernist design, with the People's Market building having mannered, semi-circular windows and a brick-covered exterior.
 Both developments saw excessive vacant space within their units due to the attraction of out-of-town retail areas near the A483 dual carriageway, as well as not being a core part of the historic city centre.